KittyPBoxx/GBAXG/README.md

 **Will this work with X Rom hack?**
 > Simple binary hacks *may* be compatible.
 Decomp hacks will probably **not** work without making changes to some of the hard coded ROM and RAM addresses in the following files: `WarpFixes, EmulationCoreHacks, SpriteOffsetData`

+**Can I play on mobile/tablet**
+> Maybe.
+The mod has been designed for and tested on desktop and requires a reasonable processor.
+However it may be able to run within some mobile browsers.
+A long swipe down can be used to open/close the main menu.
+On-screen keys can be activated from the controls screen.
+Some additional performance may be gained by activating 'Potato PC' mode from the hacks screen.
+This will disable audio and may cause frames to be missed.

 ---